eclipse-tractusx/.github/profile/README.md

 ## About Eclipse Tractus-X

-Eclipse Tractus-X is a collaborative, open-source initiative aimed at driving the digital transformation of the automotive industry and beyond.
+Eclipse Tractus-X is a collaborative, open-source project aimed at driving the digital transformation of the automotive industry and beyond.
 Our mission is to enable secure, efficient data exchange and seamless collaboration across the supply chain using trusted open standards.

-Tractus-X is the home of the reference implementations used in Catena-X. Tractus-X develops solutions that foster interoperability between various stakeholders, providing an open ecosystem for data-driven applications.
+Eclipse Tractus-X is the home of the reference implementations used in [Catena-X](https://catena-x.net).
+The project develops solutions that foster interoperability between various stakeholders, providing an open ecosystem for data-driven applications.
-This includes reference implementations and models for **supply chain**, **compliance**, **sustainability**, and **more**.
+This includes reference implementations and models for **supply chain**, **compliance**, **sustainability** and **more**.

 For the latest Tractus-X release, see the [Changelog](https://eclipse-tractusx.github.io/CHANGELOG) on our [webpage](https://eclipse-tractusx.github.io/).

 ## Our Vision

-Our goal is to create an open, scalable, and secure digital ecosystem (refernce implementations) for the automotive and many other industries that:
+Our goal is to create open, scalable and secure reference implementations for a digital ecosystem in the automotive and many other industries that:

-- Enables collaboration between suppliers, manufacturers, and partners.
+- Enable collaboration between suppliers, manufacturers, and partners.
-- Facilitates transparency and sustainability in automotive industrial processes.
+- Facilitate transparency and sustainability in automotive industrial processes.
-- Drives innovation across industries through open and community-driven standards.
+- Drive innovation across industries through open and community-driven standards.
-- Ensures data sovereignty and privacy for all participants.
+- Ensure data sovereignty and privacy for all participants.
-- Offers an easy entry to various use cases through our [KITs (Keep It Together)](https://eclipse-tractusx.github.io/Kits) approach.
+- Offer an easy entry to various use cases through our [KITs (Keep It Together)](https://eclipse-tractusx.github.io/Kits) approach.

 ## Related Projects